bitboy85/circuitpython_keyboardext/README.md

 # circuitpython_keyboardext
-keyboard with layout change

-This implementation allows to add and change different keyboard layouts to be used with circuit python.
+This implementation allows to send strings as keyboard input for different layouts.
-It supports latin-1 char set https://en.wikipedia.org/wiki/ISO/IEC_8859-1
+As Layout ether a python dictionary or a list can be used.
+See provided layouts as example.

+* List: Uses less memory and has latin-1 charset https://en.wikipedia.org/wiki/ISO/IEC_8859-1
+* Dictionary: Charset can be self defined (based on UTF-8) uses a bit more memory but depends on how many characters are defined.

+Both variants allow to use deadkeys, for eample ^ followed by a to get the â character.

+NOTE: Latin-1 has no € symbol

+# Requirement
+This library needs adafruit_hid installed in the lib folder of your device.
+Used on a Pi Pico, it uses about 12kb of ram.

 # Installation
-Just copy keyboardext.py, en_us.py and the layout you want to your lib/adafruit_hid folder on your circuitpython device.
+Just copy keyboardext.py, en_us.py and the layout you want to your lib/keyboardext folder on your circuitpython device.
 If you need extra space on your device you can safely delete the existing keyboard.py and keyboard_layout_us.py

 # Example